ggraciela/Challenge1_Order-Summary-Component/README.md

 # About

-First practice project of HTML / CSS
+* Languages: HTML / CSS
 <br />
-from FrontEnd Mentor
+Frontend reverse engineering challenge from FrontEnd Mentor
 <br />

 Done over the span of 3 days